 In fact, it’s no exaggeration to say our biggest brands have become icons themselves.
 Since opening our first Red Lobster restaurant in Lakeland, Fla., in 1968, Darden has grown to become the world’s largest full-service restaurant company.
-Through subsidiaries, we own and operate more than 2,000 restaurants, employ 185,000 people and serve more than 400 million meals a year.
+Through subsidiaries, we own and operate more than 2,100 restaurants, employ more than 200,000 people and serve more than 425 million meals a year.

 That last number reveals something telling about how we do business.
 In serving that many meals, we’ve come to know our guests extremely well.
 From them, we’ve realized what it takes to create an environment of natural hospitality and to build enduring brands.
 It’s why we’re able to make our guests feel so welcome, special and at ease.